Bernard Chazelle

-Bernard Chazelle (born November 5, 1955) is a French-American computer scientist.
-He is currently the Eugene Higgins Professor of Computer Science at Princeton University.
+Bernard Chazelle (born November 5, 1955) is a French computer scientist.
+He is the Eugene Higgins Professor of Computer Science at Princeton University.
 Much of his work is in computational geometry, where he is known for his study of algorithms, such as linear-time triangulation of a simple polygon, as well as major complexity results, such as lower bound techniques based on discrepancy theory.
-He is also known for his invention of the soft heap data structure and the most asymptotically efficient known algorithm for finding minimum spanning trees.
+He is also known for his invention of the soft heap data structure and the most asymptotically efficient known deterministic algorithm for finding minimum spanning trees.

 Early life

 Chazelle was born in Clamart, France, the son of Marie-Claire (née Blanc) and Jean Chazelle.
 He grew up in Paris, France, where he received his bachelor's degree and master's degree in applied mathematics at the École des mines de Paris in 1977.
 Then, at the age of 21, he attended Yale University in the United States, where he received his PhD in computer science in 1980 under the supervision of David P. Dobkin.